-The complexities of the Jewish question on the Russian Empire's Western periphery can be better understood if we take into account two perspectives of Russifying policy after 1863 - the Russification of ethnically and confessionally diverse population and that of the territory, the land.
+Russifying policy after 1863 - the Russification of ethnically and confessionally diverse population and that of the territory, the land.89

 In the first perspective, the Jews emerged as inorodtsy, as put by Petr Bessonov, to an even greater degree than Muslims in the Empire's eastern regions.
 Cultural alienation and otherness of orthodox Jews were striking in the eyes of bureaucrats who customarily described it in terms of "fanaticism" and "superstition."
-Throughout the imperial period, there were no serious attempts to introduce and even draft a hybrid of the Russian state schools and Jewish traditional ones, heders and yeshivas, like the so-called Russo-native schools (russko-tuzemnye)
+Throughout the imperial period, there were no serious attempts to introduce and even draft a hybrid of the Russian state schools and Jewish traditional ones, heders and yeshivas, like the so-called Russo-native schools (russko-tuzemnye shkoly) for Muslims in Turkestan or the "Russian classes" attached to Tatar mektebs and medresses in Kazan.90 By means of the separate state schools for Jews, the authorities since the 1840s sought only to get some of them closer to secularized values of Russian culture and incorporate them in the Russian civilizational space, rather than assimilate the Jewish population or convert it to Orthodoxy.